Workplace Burnout Is Real. Here’s How It Affects Female Employees

 When employees feel anxious at work, it’s hard to concentrate on the job at hand.
 That’s why it’s important to build a workplace culture that sets women (and all employees) up for success by being responsive to their needs.
 Creating a positive workplace culture can help offset pandemic-related anxiety.
 Think about these ideas as you adjust for 2021 and beyond:

-1. Ensure employees have the tools they need to do their job (whether remote or in the office).
+1. Ensure employees have the tools they need to do their job (whether remotely or in the office).
 Finding a quiet place to work at home or toggling between home and the office is hard.
 Provide the right equipment to make work seamless.

 2. Help employees set personal and professional goals.
 This acknowledges and rewards ambition and creates a space for people to move up and into leadership roles.